 Relax and enjoy a staycation or just pop into the spa for a bit of help with your allergies at Four Seasons.
 Their spa menu includes an Herbal Apothecary Allergy Relief Massage that combines aromatherapy and massage to clear up your airways and help you get your life back: “Herbal and floral essences, many indigenous to Texas, combine with a targeted upper body massage to alleviate built-up tension in your head, neck and shoulders, while hot towel compresses gently open your airways, allowing you to breathe easy again.”

 Myo Massage offers a Lymphatic Drainage service that helps detoxify the body and boost immunity.
 This treatment can help with a variety of ailments, including allergies, by helping to recirculate bodily fluids, stimulate the immune system, and help people try to relax.

 From the Professionals

-Independent massage practitioner Sonya Benjamin of Bodywork by Sonya also has her own suggestions for allergy relief:
+Independent massage practitioner Sonya Benjamin of Vessel + Spirit also has her own suggestions for allergy relief: